airacingtech/hri-safe-remote-control-system/hri_safety_sense/README.md

 ```
 sudo chmod 666 <port>
 ```
-Where port is for example `/dev/ttyACM1`.
+where port is for example `/dev/ttyACM1`.

 # To run driver:
 ```